brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

   \item Exclude composition data prior to 1995 for the recreational fleet.

   \item Exclude fitting to commercial length data.
-Set the selectivity of the commercial fleet to equal that of the recreational fleet.
+Set the selectivity of the commercial fleet to mirror that of the recreational fleet.

   \item Fix recreational selectivity form to be dome-shaped while also estimating annual recruitment deviations.

-  \item Fix commercial selectivity form to be dome-shaped.
+  \item Allow commercial selectivity form to be dome-shaped.

   \item Estimate a recreational selectivity block from 1958-1999, and 2000-2020.